When and how often should I cut my wildflower meadow?

 Spring cut

-Seeing as the last time you mowed your meadow was autumn, grass growth within your meadow should be sufficient again for another mow down to 7cm.
+Since the last time you mowed your meadow was autumn, grass growth within your meadow should be sufficient again for another mow down to 7cm.
 This will help to kickstart the early blooming season of spring wildflowers that will occur from May onwards.
-Do not leave this mow any later than April, or else it may stunt the growth of your spring blooms.
+Please do not leave this mow any later than April, or it may stunt your spring blooms’ growth.

 Summer cut